Born to Make You Happy

 "Born to Make You Happy" is a song by American singer Britney Spears from her debut studio album, ...Baby One More Time (1999).
 It was released on December 6, 1999, by Jive Records, as the fourth single from the album in Europe.
 Spears—whose vision for her sound differed stylistically from that of her producer's—was unhappy with the sexual overtones of the song, and the song underwent at least one re-write before its release.
 The singer first recorded the vocals for the track in May 1998, which were later re-recorded in September 1999 for the 'Bonus Remix' of the song.
 The teen pop song alludes to a relationship that a woman desires to correct, not quite understanding what went wrong, as she comes to realize that she was "born to make [her lover] happy".

-"Born to Make You Happy" received mixed to positive reviews from music critics, who praised Spears' vocals and deemed it an early classic, but criticized the song's message.
-The song achieved success throughout Europe, topping the charts in Ireland and the United Kingdom and reaching the top five in 15 countries, including Austria, Belgium, Finland, Italy, Germany, Netherlands, Norway, Romania, Sweden and Switzerland.
+"Born to Make You Happy" received praise from music critics for Spears' vocals along with criticism towards the lyrical message.
+The song achieved success throughout Europe, topping the charts in Ireland Scotland and the United Kingdom while reaching the top five in Belgium, the Czech Republic, Finland, Germany, Greece, Iceland, the Netherlands, Norway, Romania, Sweden and Switzerland.
 An accompanying music video, directed by Bille Woodruff, was released.
 The video portrays Spears dreaming that she is with her lover, while she sings and dances during the majority of the video.
 Spears has performed "Born to Make You Happy" on four concert tours.